 One of the biggest mistakes novice runners make is overestimating their capabilities.
 Start your training gradually, allowing your muscles, joints, and ligaments to adapt to the increased physical demands.
 Begin with a mix of running and walking to build a solid foundation then gradually increase your mileage as your body adjusts.
 Following a good training plan will help prevent doing too much too soon!

-Choosing the right running shoes is a game-changer when it comes to injury prevention.
-Visit a running store to get fitted properly, taking into account your foot type, arch, and running style.
-Quality shoes provide the necessary support and cushioning, reducing the impact on your joints and muscles.
+Choosing the right running shoes is vital in preventing injuries.
+Visit a specialist running store to get fitted properly, considering your foot type, arch, and running gait.
+Good quality shoes provide support and cushioning, reducing the impact on your joints and muscles during marathon training.

-Pay close attention to any signs of discomfort, pain, or fatigue.
-Ignoring these signals can lead to more severe injuries.
-If you experience persistent pain, it’s essential to rest and allow your body to recover.
-Remember, rest is a crucial component of any successful training cycle – especially sleep!
+To prevent injury, it’s crucial to listen to your body.
+Pay attention to any discomfort, pain, or fatigue during training.
+Ignoring these signals can result in more severe injuries.
+If you experience persistent pain, take time to rest and recover.
+Remember, rest is an integral part of injury prevention and marathon success!

-Warm up before each run and cool down afterwards.
-A dynamic warm-up helps increase blood flow to your muscles and prepares them for the upcoming activity.
-Incorporate stretches into your cool-down routine to aid in muscle recovery and flexibility.
+A proper warm-up and cool-down are key in preventing running injuries during marathon training.
+A dynamic warm-up boosts blood flow to your muscles, preparing them for activity.
+After your run, incorporate stretches into your cool-down routine to aid recovery and maintain flexibility.

 Cross-Train and Rest: